Wagering Calamity: Positive Utility

 Let's assume the population in both these scenario's remain stable over time (or grow similarly), Expected Value Theory (and classic utilitarianism by extension) says we should choose option 1, even though this has a 99% chance of an s-risk, over a guaranteed everlasting utopia for everyone.

-Even if we create scenarios with things like 50/50 odds or even favorable odds, I think most people would have a moral instict to not choose the option with the possible calamity.
+Even if we create scenarios with things like 50/50 odds or even favorable odds, I think most people would have a moral instinct to not choose the option with the possible calamity.

 The Wagering Calamity Objection compels us to think beyond mere arithmetic.
 It asks us to consider the moral weight of risk and the ethical implications of near-certain negative outcomes.